jh1993/UnderusedOptions/README.txt

 - Damage type upgrades changed to redeal all fire damage resisted or blocked by SH as a split between the other damage types.

 Poison Sting:
 - Torment (5 SP): Deal 1 extra damage per 10 turns of poison on the target, and 1 extra damage per turn of every other debuff on the target.
+Deal 1 extra damage per debuff on the target.
+Multiple stacks of the same type of debuff are counted as different debuffs.

 Wolf:
 - Ice hounds are now nature units.